NGPixel/ietfdb/CONTRIBUTING.md

 * No unused variables
 * Keep `else` statements on the same line as their curly braces
 * No trailing commas
-* Files must end with a newline
+* Files must end with a newline *(only for new .js / .vue files.
+See the Python directives below for other file types.)*

 Finally, avoid using `var` to declare variables.
 You should instead use `const` and `let`. `var` unnecessarily pollutes the global scope and there's almost no use-case where it should be used.